 Say goodbye to your nightmares about delayed and cancelled flights!

 Speaking of delayed and cancelled flights, how would like to be able to book a ticket on a small jet through a travel app on your mobile phone?
 If you don’t already have a personal travel agent then JetSmarter might be just the tool for you.
-If you’re lacking in inspirational travel wear, have a look at Anatomie’s Set to Jet Lookbook for some ideas on what to wear for your trip.
+If you’re lacking in inspirational travel wear, have a look at Anatomie’s high fashion travel outfits for some ideas on what to wear for your trip.

 Afraid of sunburn in the subtropical climate you’re visiting but don’t want to give up your vacation tan?
 The Sunscreen app for iOS is a great travel app to remind you to apply more sunscreen before you get burnt, and bases its calculations on the intensity of the solar radiation in your current location and your skin type.